evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 ### Data Storage
 You have two primary options for data storage:
 - (Recommended) Use a single database for all domains, with each domain having its own bounded context.
 This approach simplifies development and speeds up the process.
 Transitioning to microservices later will require only a migration script for the data.
 - Use a separate database for each domain.
 This simplifies the transition to microservices since you only need to split the domain into a separate repository.
-However, managing multiple databases from the beginning can slow down development somewhat.reduce development speed a bit.
+However, managing multiple databases from the beginning can slow down development somewhat.

 ### Communication Between Bounded Contexts
 Bounded contexts communicate either through event sourcing or API calls.
 If you encounter a use case that spans across two bounded contexts and doesn't fit into an existing one, consider creating a new Aggregator bounded context to handle it effectively.